Adityarya11/voice-agent-runtime/docs/backlog.md

 Split-brain is avoided by design — AetherRTC has no knowledge of `PROCESSING`, `RESPONDING`, or any AI-layer state.

-Integration is blocked on VAD being in place, since without VAD the Python servicer has no mechanism to detect utterance boundaries from a continuous live audio stream, and AetherRTC will never send `END_OF_UTTERANCE` — it does not know what an utterance is.
+With VAD in place, the Python servicer no longer needs Go to send an explicit utterance boundary — it can derive boundaries from AetherRTC's continuous live audio stream directly.
+Open item before wiring this up:
+`SOURCE_SAMPLE_RATE` in `main.py` is currently a hardcoded 44100 constant
+matching the test harness's WAV files.
+AetherRTC forwards 8kHz G.711 audio, so this needs to become either a per-session parameter negotiated at `START_SESSION`, or AetherRTC resamples before the gRPC bridge.

+Project has been migrated from GitHub to GitLab; README's companion project link needs updating once the new location is finalized.

+### 3. Monitor Goroutine (Go)

+**Priority:** Medium.
+Deferred until a single-user end-to-end path (VAD alone + AetherRTC basic routing) is fully verified.
+Only barge-in requires this — nothing in basic AetherRTC audio routing does.

+A third goroutine inside `Session.Run()` watching for:

+- Context cancellation (caller disconnects).
+- Session timeout (inference stalls beyond a threshold).
+- Signal on `InterruptChan` (barge-in: user speaks while AI is speaking).

+On any of the above, the monitor must flush `AgentAudioChan`, cancel the active `readPump` receive, and transition the session back to `ACTIVE` to accept new audio.

-### Concurrent Ordered Utterance Processing
+### 4. Concurrent Ordered Utterance Processing

 **Priority:** Low.
 Future enhancement, not current scope.